-The Delta Reserve for Business Card comes with the same perks as the Delta Business Gold Card and then some.
-The Reserve card gives you one Annual Companion Certificate each year.
+The Delta Reserve for Business Card offers the same perks as the Delta Business Gold Card and then some.
+The Reserve card offers one Annual Companion Certificate each year.
 The certificate lets another person fly for free in any domestic flight.
-You will receive another certificate each time you pay the card’s annual fee.
+Primary cardholders will receive another certificate each time they pay the Business Reserve Card’s annual fee.
 Plus, this card also comes with a TSA Pre-Check credit every four years, two SkyClub passes every year, and complimentary SkyClub and Amex Centurion Lounge access.

-Casual Delta flyers are better off with the Gold Card because of its lower annual fee.
+Casual Delta flyers are better off with the Delta Business Gold Card because of its lower annual fee.
 Conversely, Delta loyalists should go for the Delta Reserve for Business Card.

 Barclays Jet Blue Business Card

-The Barclays Jet Blue Business Card is one of my favorite co-branded airline cards for businesses.
+The Barclays Jet Blue Business Card is an excellent co-branded airline credit card for businesses.
 It has a $99 annual fee (NOT waived the first year) and comes with a plethora of earning opportunities and perks.

 Furthermore, the Barclays Jet Blue Business Card comes with some great perks.
 The best one is the chance to earn Mosaic Status, which is Jet Blue’s top status.
-You can earn Mosaic Status by spending $50,000 per year on the card.
+Cardholders can earn Mosaic Status by spending $50,000 per year on their Jet Blue card.
 Other great perks include a 50% discount for in-flight purchases, a $100 annual statement credit, free checked bags, and primary car rental insurance.
 These perks really make the Jet Blue Business Card a formidable alternative to the Delta Gold Business Card.